avaframe/AvaFrame/docs/developinstall.rst

 Test it by starting ``python`` and do an ``import avaframe``.
 If no error comes up, you are good to go.

-Head over to :ref:`gettingstarted:Basic usage` for the next steps.
+Head over to :ref:`gettingstarted:First run` for the next steps.

 Update AvaFrame
 ^^^^^^^^^^^^^^^